Scanning Checks / Importing Files¶

 Caution

-For this process do not select Edit.
+For this process, do not select the Edit icon.
 Always use the Select link as indicated above.
+This is what stores the match for the donor.

 When you find the person, click on the name to select it, and then click Commit and Add.